AGDevX/AGDevX.NET/README.md

 ## Exceptions

-- `CodedException`: Base exception from which to inherit for application-specific exceptions.
-This inherits from ApplicationException and adds the concept of a "Code" that can be programmatically checked by other applications if this exception is serialized and returned to another application.
+- `CodedApplicationException`: Base exception from which to inherit for coded application-specific exceptions.
+This inherits from ApplicationException and adds the concept of a "Code" that can provide additional context into the origin of the exception.
+- `CodedArgumentNullException` Base exception from which to inherit for coded null argument exceptions.
+This inherits from ArgumentNullException and adds the concept of a "Code" that can provide additional context into the origin of the exception.
 - `AcquireTokenException`: Exception to throw if an error occurs while acquiring a token from an authorization server
 - `ApplicationStartupException`: Exception to throw during application start up if an error occurs during the application startup process
 - `ClaimNotFoundException`: Exception to throw if a claim is unable to be retrieved from a ClaimsPrincipal